Nikolaj93/Android_elective/README.md

 ## 4. semester
 *This repository is made for keeping track of my Android assignments.
 Which only contain files from the source folder.*

+* Week 6.
+Create a "Company Business-card app" with at least 3 pages.
 * Week 7.
 Create an app called MyNotebook.
 * Week 8.
 Expand on your app "MyNotebook" from previous week.
 * Week 9.
 Create an app "My Personal Notes" which allows the user to: Create a new note Save notes to Firestore.